brunoochi/brunoochi/README.md

 # Hi, I am Bruno Ochi

 Welcome to my Github:wave:!
-Find here samples of the kind of work/tasks I do as a Data Analyst/Data Scientist.
+Find here samples work/tasks I do as a Data Analyst/Data Scientist.
 I am currently working for a M&A consulting firm in Japan and my job is to deliver data-driven analysis and business insights that will help clients create value.

 #### I have been particularly active in conducting projects like these:
 - :world_map: store network expansion plan using machine learning models and geospatial techniques